 Within the pilot program, workshops have been provided to allow the residents to assess their level of readiness.
 The workshops are tailored to provide the current marketing conditions, identify barriers affecting potential home buyers, help potential buyers understand lending requirements for affordable mortgage products, & provide information to help buyers find affordable homeownership units and down payment assistance programs.
 From November 2018 to February 2021, MPDC offered 13 workshops to residents interested in purchasing their first home.
 Almost 200 families received homebuying information and/or training, with 5 families successfully purchasing their first homes within the Boston area with an average purchase price of $495,000.
 MPDC provided 5 families with a total of $250,000 in down payment assistance towards their purchases.

 · Homebuyer Classes – MPDC offers a CHAPA-certified First-Time Homebuyer Class twice a year.
-The classes provide an overview of the home buying process, helps identify team members, provides information about special mortgage programs for 1st-time buyers, and provides additional information for sustainable homeownership.
-The workshops will be offered virtually via Zoom and pre-registration is required.
+The classes provide an overview of the home buying process, help identify team members, provide information about special mortgage programs for 1st-time buyers, and provide additional information for sustainable homeownership.
+The workshops will be offered virtually via Zoom, and pre-registration is required.

-· The Homebuyer Club – This financial literacy-focused classes are voluntary, and is offered once a month at various time to accommodate different schedules.
+· The Homebuyer Club – These financial literacy-focused classes are voluntary and is offered once a month at various time to accommodate different schedules.
 Each club has approximately fifteen members, and each class is led by a trained housing counselor.
-Participants must commit themselves to the program for a period of one year.
+Participants must commit themselves to the program for one year.
 Enrollees attend a 1 1/2-hour class once a month.
-Classes are virtual and attendees are encouraged to express their opinions, ask questions, and take part in-class activities.
+Classes are virtual, and attendees are encouraged to express their opinions, ask questions, and take part in-class activities.
 Participants set monthly goals leading to the purchase of a home.
 There is no charge for the program.
-Contact Dwayne Watts for the most up-to-date class schedule.
+Contact Intiya Ambrogi-Isaza for the most up-to-date class schedule.

-· The Next Door DPA program and MPDC IDA program – Madison Park Development currently offers 2 forms of financial assistance to its residents.
+· The Madison Park Next Door IDA program – Madison Park Development currently offers 2 forms of financial assistance to its residents.
 As of June 1, 2021, MPDC provides down payment assistance to its residents.
 Families participating in the Next Door down payment assistance may receive $100,000 in down payment assistance for home purchases in Boston & $50,000 for purchases outside of the City of Boston.
-Madison Park Development Corporation offers an IDA to residents who choose to work towards homeownership.
+Madison Park Development Corporation offers an individualized development account (IDA) to residents who choose to work towards homeownership.
 The MPDC Homeownership’s IDA Program will provide a match savings program designed to support income-eligible families seeking to build their financial assets.
 The goal of the program is to provide participants with incentives to save.
-Participants in the IDA program may establish a savings account with a qualified financial institution for the purpose of purchasing a home.
+Participants in the IDA program may establish a savings account with a qualified financial institution to purchase a home.
 Savings accumulated in the IDA Program are matched at a 4:1 rate with funds from MPDC.